9 minute read

 Loyalty / Retention and Referrals

 You don’t want your customer or client’s journey to end when you make a sale.
-Instead, you want to establish a long term business relationship.
+Instead, you want to establish a long-term business relationship.
 The best customers are repeat customers and if your products or services impress the right person, they could provide you with a source of income for years to come.
 So, don’t let communication drop at this point.
 Of course, delivering on your original promises is the first step, however, there may be other products and services you offer which will enable you to be of more service and value to your customer.
-It’s important that you are regularly sending out thought leadership content to your customers so that they’re aware of your other products and services and that you’re keeping up to date with your knowledge of the industry.
+It’s important that you regularly send out thought leadership content to your customers so that they’re aware of your other products and services and that you’re keeping up to date with your knowledge of the industry.
 The best channels for this are:

-• Email marketing - email is great for highlighting complementary products and services or introducing new and upgraded products and services.
+- Email marketing - email is great for highlighting complementary products and services or introducing new and upgraded products and services.
 You can also email your latest thought leadership pieces and content to continuously educate your customers.

-• Website blogging and continued thought leadership content - if you continue to update your site with relevant content, this will give customers the confidence that you’re always at the forefront of your field or industry of specialism.
+- Website blogging and continued thought leadership content - if you continue to update your site with relevant content, this will give customers the confidence that you’re always at the forefront of your field or industry of specialism.

 Content heavily contributes to each stage of the B2B sales funnel and can be the difference between a purchase with you or your competitors.
 So, never underestimate its value!
 If you're looking to find out more, get in contact with our marketing agency in Kent Tiga today.